JuliaLang/julia/doc/manual/packages.rst

-If you want to improve the online documentation of a package, the easiest approach (at least for small changes) is to use GitHub's online editting functionality.
+If you want to improve the online documentation of a package, the easiest approach (at least for small changes) is to use GitHub's online editing functionality.
 First, navigate to the respository's GitHub "home page," find the file (e.g., ``README.md``) within the repository's folder structure, and click on it.
 You'll see the contents displayed, along with a small "pencil" icon in the upper